Chronic traumatic encephalopathy: Prevention

-The use of helmets and mouth-guards has been put forward as a possible preventative measure; though neither has significant research to support its use, both have been shown to reduce direct head trauma.
+The use of helmets and mouth guards has been put forward as a possible preventative measure; though neither has significant research to support its use, both have been shown to reduce direct head trauma.
 Although there is no significant research to support the use of helmets to reduce the risk of concussions, there is evidence to support that helmet use reduces impact forces.
+The sports in which a helmet was effective in preventing TBI and concussions were skiing and snowboarding.
 Mouth guards have been shown to decrease dental injuries, but again have not shown significant evidence to reduce concussions.
 Because repeated impacts are thought to increase the likelihood of CTE development, a growing area of practice is improved recognition and treatment for concussions and other head trauma; removal from sport participation during recovery from these traumatic injuries is essential.
 Proper return-to-play protocol after possible brain injuries is also important in decreasing the significance of future impacts.

 Efforts are being made to change the rules of contact sports to reduce the frequency and severity of blows to the head.
 Examples of these rule changes are the evolution of tackling technique rules in American football, such as the banning of helmet-first tackles, and the addition of rules to protect defenseless players.
 Likewise, another growing area of debate is better implementation of rules already in place to protect athletes.

 Because of the concern that boxing may cause CTE, there is a movement among medical professionals to ban the sport.
 Medical professionals have called for such a ban as early as the 1950s.

 Management

-No cure exists for CTE, and because it cannot be tested for until an autopsy is performed, people cannot know if they have it.
+No cure exists for CTE, and it cannot be diagnosed until a post-mortem autopsy is performed.
 Treatment is supportive as with other forms of dementia.
-Those with CTE-related symptoms may receive medication and non-medication related treatments.
+Those with CTE-related symptoms may receive medication and non-medication-related treatments.
+Currently, there is no way to stop or slow the development of CTE.
+However, medications like Aricept (donepezil) and Namenda (memantine) can mitigate memory loss and confusion, and Aricept can improve memory, motivation, and attention by increasing acetylcholine levels in the brain.
+Memantine is a cognitive enhancer that can help with memory loss and confusion.
+These medications are also treatments for Alzheimer's disease and dementia.
+There are also antidepressants like selective serotonin reuptake inhibitors (SSRIs), which can potentially help manage some of the behavioral and emotional symptoms associated with chronic traumatic encephalopathy (CTE) and may have a small improvement in memory function, mood, and alertness.
+SSRIs are often the first choice of treatment for CTE due to their effectiveness.